OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     > [!WARNING]
     > This command will fail if your tenant is configured to require two-factor authentication.
 In this scenario, you'll need to manually complete the Azure app registration and SSO configuration steps manually, as described in the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

-3. A web browser window will open and prompt you to enter your Azure credentials.
-Enter your Azure credentials when prompted.
+3. A web browser window will open and prompt you to sign into Azure.
+Sign into Azure using your Office 365 administrator credentials.
 These credentials will be used to register a new application in Azure and configure the settings required by SSO.

-4. After you enter your Azure credentials, close the browser window and return to the command prompt.
+4. After you enter your credentials, close the browser window and return to the command prompt.
 As the SSO configuration process continues, you'll see status messages being written to the console.
 As described in the console messages, files within the add-in project that the Yeoman generator created are automatically updated with data that's required by the SSO process.

 ## Try it out